UK checklist • Clear structure • Built for enquiries

 What pages should a small business website have?

-A good small business website answers the basics fast: what you do, who it’s for, where you operate, and how to contact you.
-The right pages make that easy — and help you rank.
+A good small business website answers the basics fast: what you do, who it is for, where you work and how to contact you.
+The right pages make that easy and also give the site a stronger chance of ranking well.

 Structure SEO foundations Trust Enquiries